rubensworks/article-ldtraversal-security-short/content/vulnerabilities.md

 As shown before in [](#related-work-rdf-query-processing), most research on identifying security vulnerabilities within RDF query processing focuses on the query itself as a means of attacking, mostly through injection techniques.
-Since LTQP engines also accepts queries as input, these existing techniques will therefore also apply to LTQP engines.
+Since LTQP engines also accept queries as input, these existing techniques will therefore also apply to LTQP engines.

 In this work, we acknowledge the importance of these vulnerabilities,